ArssG/ArssG/README.md

 # 💫 About Me:
 🔭 I am a Computer Science Engineer with a passion for learning about cutting-edge technologies and experimenting with them to build meaningful projects.
-My current focus lies in the infrastructure domain, where I specialize in monitoring both on-premises and cloud environments.
+My current focus lies in the infrastructure, where I specialize in monitoring both on-premises and cloud environments.

 I am particularly intrigued by the vast possibilities that cloud computing offers, and I am actively expanding my knowledge in this area.
 Committed to staying at the forefront of technological advancements, I am dedicated to continuous learning and leveraging my skills to contribute to innovative projects.<br>